-Service Area Budget pressure 2024/25 Ongoing Narrative £ £ Improve budget forecasting and increase the Council's ability to generate fu efficiencies/savings for the Housing Revenue Account. increase of 3 FTE sta further 5 to be amer he need to make some key staffing changes which, overall, woul aff.
-There are 6 proposed new roles with 3 existing roles to be de inded to reflect updated responsibilities.
-At this stage Officers do g from the implementation of the staffing proposals. les include: leted and a Position Role Purpose] Procurement Manager To lead on and/or support procurement processes within the wider Building Safety and Housing Property Services Business Unit Senior Planner To support the Repairs Manager with the delivery of the in- house repairs service including leading the Planning team.
-Disrepair and Damp and Mould Manager To lead a combined team responsible for managing disrepair claims and addressing damp and mould issues within the housing stock in line with the D & M Policy.
-Disrepair Lead Surveyor To assess and manage disrepair claims in line with relevant legal protocols and Council Policies and provide support for and day to day supervision of the Disrepair Surveyor.
+Service Area Budget pressure 2024/25 Ongoing Narrative £ £ - Improve budget forecasting and increase the Council's ability to generate future efficiencies/savings for the Housing Revenue Account. increase of 3 FTE sta further 5 to be amen the need to make some key staffing changes which, overall, would aff.
+There are 6 proposed new roles with 3 existing roles to be deleaded to reflect updated responsibilities.
+At this stage Officers do g from the implementation of the staffing proposals. les include: eted and a Position Role Purpose Procurement Manager To lead on and/or support procurement processes within the wider Building Safety and Housing Property Services Business Unit Senior Planner To support the Repairs Manager with the delivery of the inhouse repairs service including leading the Planning team.
+Disrepair and Damp and Mould To lead a combined team responsible for managing disrepair claims and addressing damp and mould issues Manager Disrepair Lead Surveyor within the housing stock in line with the D & M Policy.
+To assess and manage disrepair claims in line with relevant legal protocols and Council Policies and provide support for and day to day supervision of the Disrepair Surveyor.
 Void Surveyor (x2) To scope works required to void properties and once completed ensure that on handover they meet the Lettable Standard.
 The proposed staffir ng changes will: - ciency and resilience - through combining teams which have ossover in caseloads.

 Service Area Budget pressure 2024/25 Ongoing Narrative £ £ Increase customer satisfaction and reduce complaints through increasing the number of jobs fixed right, first time.
 Increase management capacity and capability to move to a more proactive service approach and deliver greater service stability and flexibility.
 Manage and/or avoid disrepair claims and the associated financial impacts = savings.
 Provide foundations to deliver a high performing service and identify efficiency and other savings.
 The budget pressure in 2024/25 is much higher than the ongoing budget pressure arising from the proposed changes to the staffing establishment because there are currently a significant number of roles within the service being covered by agency staff.
-This has been partly driven by: the need to bring stability, particularly in management of the service. to temporarily boost staffing resources in key areas to help clear specialist repairs including - roofing, complaints, fencing, voids. to test out some of the proposals for change prior to permanent implementation The plan is to recruit to the vacant and agency filled roles (new and existing) with a view to having a permanent staffing establishment in place by end of October or as soon as possible thereafter.
+This has been partly driven by: the need to bring stability, particularly in management of the service. to temporarily boost staffing resources in key areas to help clear specialist repairs including roofing, complaints, fencing, voids. to test out some of the proposals for change prior to permanent implementation The plan is to recruit to the vacant and agency filled roles (new and existing) with a view to having a permanent staffing establishment in place by end of October or as soon as possible thereafter.
 This will mitigate against an additional budget pressure arising in 2024/25 as the current financial assumptions do not provide for agency appointments to continue beyond the end of Q2 2024/25.
-The potential cost of any delays in implementation beyond October 2024 would be up to £41k per month based on current agency staffing costs. - Works to 1,285,000 750,000 empty 1,200,000 , 50,000 clear a voids backlog of 123 properties that had built up in the latter part of 2022/23, due to a lack properties of capacity within the in-house voids team to manage the demand on the service.
-452 voids were completed in 2023/24 of which 359 were completed by the principal contractor.
+The potential cost of any delays in implementation beyond October 2024 would be up to £41k per month based on current agency staffing costs. - Works to empty properties 1,285,000 750,000 452 voids were completed in 2023/24 of which 359 were completed by the principal contractor.